Why auto insurance rates are going up

 Get an auto insurance quote

 Inflation, supply chain disruption and labor issues caused by the COVID-19 pandemic have impacted vehicle repair costs and, on occasion, how quickly you can get repairs completed.
 Additionally, new technology, such as parking sensors, lane-departure warnings, and better battery technology, particularly in electric vehicles, have added to the rising cost of repairs.
 While those smarter sensors and stronger devices can help improve safety, they are also more expensive to repair.

 Increased accidents due to distracted driving

-According to a State Farm® survey, more than half of drivers said they read or send texts while driving, and one-third of drivers reported using video chat or recording video.
+According to a State Farm survey, more than half of drivers said they read or send texts while driving, and 56% of drivers report using video chat or recording video.
 Even voice-activated car commands can divert cognitive abilities and attention.
-Rethink using the phone while driving, and resist being tempted by other driving distractions.
+Rethink using the phone while driving, and avoid being tempted by other driving distractions.
 If you have a teen, be sure to talk with them about safe driving habits.
 Especially since teenagers make up a large portion of distracted drivers involved in fatal crashes.

 Ways to manage the rate increase

-- Take advantage of applicable discounts, such as Drive Safe & Save™, the Multiple Line Discount, the Steer Clear® Safe Driver Discount for drivers under age 25 and the Good Student Discount.
+- Take advantage of other applicable discounts, such as Multiple Line Discount, Steer Clear® Safe Driver Discount for drivers under age 25 and the Good Student Discount.

 - Evaluate how increasing your deductible or decreasing coverage on older vehicles could reduce your monthly premium.